Oddyssey : a long wandering: a series of adventurous journeys usually marked by many changes of fortune

 Sometimes change becomes its own goal.

-So it is with The Oddysy, a potent amalgamation of jazz, hip hop, and pop, with a sound eclipsing the sum of its parts.
+So it is with The Oddysy, a potent amalgamation of jazz, hip-hop, and neo-soul, with a sound eclipsing the sum of its parts.

 Oddyssey : an extensive intellectual or spiritual wandering or quest